 Can You Bring Food Into Michigan’s Adventure?

-Michigan’s Adventure doesn’t allow most outside food, beverages, or coolers in to the park except for special dietary need items and food items for babies.
+Michigan’s Adventure doesn’t allow most outside food, beverages, or coolers into the park except for special dietary needs and food items for babies.
 Guests with these items must stop by the group sales office at the park entrance to have items tagged.

 Entertainment at Michigan’s Adventure

 Unlike many amusement parks, Michigan’s Adventure doesn’t offer many other entertainment options beyond its rides and attractions.